NoOPeEKS/decidim-deployment-guide/README.md

 ### SMTP Server config and Organization Admin Creation

-In Decidim 0.28.0 there is a bug that will not allow to set your smtp server from the system panel, as if you introduce a password, it will crash and not create a new organization.
+In Decidim 0.28.0 there is a bug that will not allow to set your smtp server from the system panel [`error when saving smtp password for organization #12535`](https://github.com/decidim/decidim/issues/12535), as if you introduce a password, it will crash and not create a new organization.
 Leave those fields empty, as you should have already configured your SMTP server in `docker-compose.yml`.

 Fill the Organization Admin fields with its name and its email.
 Decidim will send an email to the provided address.
 Follow the steps to create an admin account.